Form of Government: Republic

 Uganda is bordered by South Sudan to the north, Kenya to the east, Tanzania to the south, Rwanda to the southwest and the Democratic Republic of the Congo to the west.
 The country consists of a vast plateau which rises in the west until it reaches the peak of Mount Ruwenzori (5109 m).
 There are parts of various large lakes within Uganda: Lake Victoria to the south; Lake Edward and Lake Albert to the west and the whole of Lake Kyoga.

 The climate is equatorial, varying slightly with altitude.

-In 2018-19, the positive trend of harvests and the expansion of the IT and telecommunications sector drove growth.
-Low revenue and increased expenditure raised the public deficit.
+In 2021, the growth rate was positive again after COVID-19 containment measures, which restricted many activities and impacted the already suffering public accounts.
+In recent years, good harvests and the development of the IT and telecommunications sector have driven growth.
 The country is investing in boosting exports and improving infrastructure through foreign financers (especially Chinese).

 |Agricultural prod. index (2004-06=100)||91.78||index||2016|

 |Agricultural prod. index (2014-16=100)||99.54||index||2019|

 |Active population, Females||49.3||%||2020|

 |Unemployment rate, Females||61.4||%||2019|